 Would you like to live in the southernmost major metropolis in the US that has the warmest climate in the winter and the third tallest skyline in the US?
 All you have to do is pick one of the best neighborhoods in Miami to settle down, and you will get to bask in the sun all year round.

 This Alpha level location, also known as the “Capital of Latin America,” offers its nearly 2.5 million residents diverse housing, employment, and high-quality educational options.
-It is a major entertainment, cultural, media, and medical center, while its greater area has one of the largest concentrations of big international banks in the whole country.
+This big city is a major entertainment, cultural, media, and medical center, while its greater area has one of the largest concentrations of big international banks in the whole country.
 Miami’s port is one of the busiest cruise ports in the world, which earned the metropolis the unofficial title of the “Cruise Capital of the World.”

 Brickell is the hub core of the financial, banking, and investment sectors.
 If you want to find a job when moving to another state in these fields and be able to simply take a walk to the office every day, Brickell is the spot to check out.

 Brickell and the city’s other central locations, such as Midtown and Wynwood, gained popularity with the recent boom in residential construction, which saw a 66% rise since 2010.
 If you are looking for condos, Brickell City Center, which opened in 2016, has two residential towers you can check out.
 The real estate company Swire Properties Inc. invested in developing buildings with sustainable features such as Climate Ribbon elevated trellis that regulates temperature and airflow and maximizes natural light.

 Data from Niche shows that this dense urban area is home to almost 30,000 people and that 70% of them are renters.
 Rent is around $2,000, but if you want to check the safety of your future neighborhood and become a homeowner, you need about $395,000.

 This is a hotspot neighborhood that can offer you diverse housing options and all kinds of entertainment options.